geraintluff/jsfx/README.md

 * Hammer And Chord - a polyphonic string resonator/synth ([audio demo](audio-demos/hammer-and-chord.mp3))
 * Hammer And String - a monophonic string resonator/synth with portamento ([audio demo](audio-demos/hammer-and-string.mp3))
 * Humonica - harmoniser ([audio demo](audio-demos/humonica.mp3))
 * MIDI Gate - a velocity-sensitive MIDI-controlled gate.
-Audio passes through only when MIDI note is down. ([audio demo](audio-demos/midi-gate.mp3))
+Audio passes through only when MIDI note is down (or up, in "mute" mode). ([audio demo](audio-demos/midi-gate.mp3))
 * MIDI Harmony - arpeggiator and auto-accompaniment plugin

 Presets (RPL) for these effects can be downloaded from GitHub.